kevinskrei/XamarinPasscode/Details.md

 <div>Icon made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a></div>

 <h3> Release Notes </h3>
+<h4> Version 1.0.2 </h4>
+Fixed incompatibility with the AppCompat V7 library.
+Thank you @Alex Reyes for fixing the issue!
 <h4> Version 1.0 </h4>
 - Initial Release